-The Seattle Mariners have looked nothing like their soft-swinging, three-run scoring selves in the past week.
-Tuesday night, they banged out 13 hits and scored eight runs.
+The Seattle Mariners have looked nothing like their soft-swinging, three-run scoring selves in the last week.
+On Tuesday night, they banged out 13 hits and scored eight runs.

 But it didn’t translate into a win.

-Perhaps the most alarming aspect of the Mariners’ loss was the continued struggles of starting pitcher Hisashi Iwakuma and the growing number of home runs opponents hit off him.
+Perhaps the most alarming aspect of the Mariners’ loss was the continued struggles of starting pitcher Hisashi Iwakuma and the growing number of home runs that opponents are bashing off of him.

-Despite being named to the team Saturday, Iwakuma pitched nothing like his All-Star status against the hard-hitting Red Sox.
+Despite being named to the American League All-Star team on Saturday, Iwakuma pitched nothing like it against the hard hitting Red Sox.

-Over his past five starts, Iwakuma has posted a 0-3 record.
-In 29 innings, he’s given up 22 runs on 33 hits with 10 homers.
+Over his last five starts, Iwakuma has posted a 0-3 record.
+In 29 innings pitched, he’s given up 22 runs on 33 hits with a whopping 10 homers in that time.
 For the season, he’s given up 20 homers, which is the third most by a pitcher in the American League.